 Okra is also a good source of calcium and can be eaten during pregnancy without any side effects.
 Along with calcium, okra is also rich in folate, antioxidants, and vitamins.

 Cheese is also a dairy product and therefore is rich in calcium.
 However, some cheese like soft cheese is a little bit unsafe to eat during pregnancy due to listeria.
 Besides this hard cheese can be taken during pregnancy.
-Cheese is a good source of calcium and other minerals, proteins and fat.
+Cheese is a good source of calcium and other minerals, proteins, and fat.

 8. Finger millet (Ragi)

 Having finger millet daily also helps in improving the calcium level as it contains around 344 mg calcium per 100 gram (3) which is the highest among all the cereals.
-Finger millet is also rich in protein, dietary fibers, and carbohydrate.
+Finger millet is also rich in protein, dietary fibers, and carbohydrates.

 9. Green beans

-Like the tomato, cucumber, cabbage (White and red cauliflower, broccoli, brussels sprouts etc) and lettuce also have a rich source of calcium (3).
+Like the tomato, cucumber, cabbage (white and red cauliflower, broccoli, brussels sprouts, etc) and lettuce also have a rich source of calcium (3).

-Fruits like apple, oranges and other citrus fruits are also a good source of calcium thus is essential during pregnancy.
+Fruits like apple, oranges, and other citrus fruits are also a good source of calcium thus is essential during pregnancy.